fiddleheadjs/fiddlehead/README.md

 }
 ```

 Error boundaries catch errors during rendering, in hooks and in the whole tree below them.
-Error boundaries allow only one `useError` inside.
+Error boundaries allow only one `useCatch` inside.

 ### Portal